-It’s as bad as we thought it would be.
+It’s as bad we thought it would be.
 Probably worse.

 Donald Trump assumed office as President of the United States just a few short months ago, and yet the time has stretched endlessly, with each day bringing a new proposal from the White House to inflict suffering on the majority.

 For those throughout the world, much is at stake in these proposals.
-Trump has vowed to wall off the US from immigrants.
-He has put ardent Islamophobes in control of the military and its vast global network of bases.
-And anyone who has observed the combination of ignorance, petty grievance and recklessness that defines the President’s personality can hardly sit at ease with Trump’s now-expansive war-making powers.
-In January, the Bulletin of Atomic Scientists moved the hands of its symbolic ‘Doomsday Clock’ 30 seconds closer to midnight, the nearest to armageddon the timepiece has been set since 1953, when the hydrogen bomb had just been tested.
+Trump has vowed to wall off America from immigrants.
+He has put ardent Islamophobes in control of the U.S. military and its vast global network of bases.
+And anyone who has observed the combination of ignorance, petty grievance, and recklessness that defines the president’s personality can hardly sit at ease with Trump’s now-expansive war-making powers.
+In January, the Bulletin of Atomic Scientists moved the hands of its symbolic “Doomsday Clock” thirty seconds closer to midnight, the nearest to armageddon the timepiece has been set since 1953, when the hydrogen bomb had just been tested.

 Within the United States, countless citizens will be harmed sooner rather than later.
 Despite stoking nationalistic pride, Trump’s policies promise to despoil the land, making our water dirtier and our air more polluted.
 Republicans are now busy gutting workplace protections and dismantling services for the elderly.
-(They are completely eliminating, for instance, federal funding for Meals on Wheels – a popular programme that brings food to seniors and the disabled.)
+(They are completely eliminating, for instance, federal funding for Meals on Wheels—a popular program that brings food to seniors and the disabled.)
 Moreover, conservatives came dangerously close to stripping 24 million people of healthcare coverage.